 A trademark is typically a name, word, phrase, logo, symbol, design, image, or a combination of these elements.
-There is also a range of non-conventional trademarks comprising marks which do not fall into these standard categories, such as those based on color, smell, or sound.
+There is also a range of non-conventional trademarks comprising marks that do not fall into these standard categories, such as those based on color, smell, or sound.

 The owner of a registered trademark may initiate legal proceedings for trademark infringement to prevent unauthorized use of that trademark.
 However, registration is not required.
-The owner of a common law trademark may also file suit, but an unregistered mark may be protectable only in the geographical area within which it has been used or in geographical areas into which it may be reasonably expected to expand.
+The owner of a common-law trademark may also file suit, but an unregistered mark may be protectable only in the geographical area within which it has been used or in geographical areas into which it may be reasonably expected to expand.

 The term trademark is also used informally to refer to any distinguishing attribute by which an individual is readily identified, such as the well-known characteristics of celebrities.
 When a trademark is used in relation to services rather than products, it may sometimes be called a service mark, as in the United States.

 A trademark search in Bangladesh can be for both word and device marks.
-It is advisable to conduct a trademark search prior to filing a trademark application to ascertain the availability of trademarks, existence of prior identical/similar marks on the register etc., so as to avoid any objection and opposition with respect to the mark.
+It is advisable to conduct a trademark search prior to filing a trademark application to ascertain the availability of trademarks, the existence of prior identical/similar marks on the register, etc., so as to avoid any objection and opposition with respect to the mark.
 Although a search is not mandatory for filing the application, it is advisable to conduct a preliminary search for the proposed trademark before filing the application in order to avoid any objection and opposition with respect to the trademark later on.

 Trademark searches can be classified into the following categories: